- Distance: 686km

 It was another relatively slow start today knowing I had packed everything onto Sheba the night before.
 What a glorious feeling!
 I watched the sun rise from the small sand filled alleyway of the resort I stayed at, barefoot and with microwave lasagna in my tummy.
 All was well until I turned onto the main street and was nearly hit by a mom in a campervan.
 It was a reminder that I'm still quite mortal.
 And that cagers are still clueless.

 Backtracking 120km back to the highway was mentally tougher than I thought.
 It's boring because you have seen the road before, plus you're not progressing to anywhere new.
+It took about an hour to get back onto the main highway.
 It was 9am and well after the wild animal peak hour but I met a feathery late starter about 50m out of Denham.
 Hello Mr. Emu, how are you going?

 "Ah yeh good thanks mate just dont mind me mate just walking across the road no worries mate" he said back.

 I continued further up and met a bleach white goat walking across the road too.
 He saw me but stayed the same speed.
 I slowed to a crawl and he plunked himself under a bush.
 I want to be more like goats, they really don't give a damn.

 200km later I found myself in Carnarvon for a breakfast burrito and ice coffee.
 It was a slow, easy-going town with a couple of friendly characters.
 Toting a new burrito belly, I felt almighty and powerful, even though the temperature was again creeping up at an alarming rate.